Apply for Tier 4 visa

 If you are a national of any other country, you may need a visa to study in the UK.
 You need a Tier 4 visa if you want to study a course for longer than six months.

 Remember some other types of visa can be used for study.
 This depends on your individual circumstances and what type of visa you have.
-You should discuss this with your institution when you apply for your course.
+You can discuss this with us by emailing email@example.com before applying for your course.

 Your CAS reference number